Australia vows to clean up financial sector after landmark misconduct inquiry

 While Prime Minister Scott Morrison has also said he will take up the recommendations, he has warned against overreaching and cutting off credit flows.

-The report from Commissioner Kenneth Hayne, a former High Court justice, found that the industry’s problems were exacerbated by an unwillingness to accept responsibility.
+The report from Hayne, a former High Court justice, found that the industry’s problems were exacerbated by an unwillingness to accept responsibility.

 “That is, there remains a reluctance in some entities to form and then to give practical effect to their understanding of what is ethical, of what is efficient, honest and fair, of what is the right thing to do,” the report said.